reactjs/react.dev/src/content/reference/react/useRef.md

 }
 ```

 To avoid unnecessary reconnections wrap your ref callback function in [useCallback](/reference/react/useCallback).
-Make sure to add any dependancies to the dependency array so the ref callback called with updated props when necessary.
+Make sure to add any dependancies to the `useCallback` dependency array.
+This will ensure the ref callback is called with updated props when necessary.

 ```js
 export default function ReactLogo() {